Enrique1987/databricks/01_02_Data_Engineer_Professional/Data-Enginner-Professional-Theorie.md

 **Streaming from Multiplex Bronze**

 We going to proceed with stream read agains a bronze table, the bronze table recive data from kafka.
+- When are just interested in the topic 'bpm'
 ```
 from pyspark.sql import functions as F